 He couldn’t stay away for very long.

-“Why are you destroying your house?” he asked.
+“Why are you destroying your house?” the white man asked.

 “Seems a little extreme, don’t you think?”
 He kicked at the pile of bricks, hands in his pockets.